mhetem/DH-Companion/README.md

 Daggerheart™ is a trademark of Critical Role, LLC.
 This is an independent, unofficial tool, not sponsored by or affiliated with Darrington Press or Critical Role.

-### If you fork or redistribute this

-`data/embed.go` compiles the SRD json into the binary, so **shipping a build means redistributing Public Game Content**.
-The DPCGL's Permitted Formats (§1.9) are print, video, podcasts and DRP-whitelisted virtual tabletops; general desktop applications are not on the list, and it expressly excludes "video games, and any other audiovisual medium not expressly permitted."

-Note that giving it away free does not change this. §1.8 defines Sharing as making content available to the public by any means, and §2.1(b) applies the format limit to Sharing and selling alike.
-The exemption that does apply needs *private* **and** non-commercial — "private, non-commercial play among friends, family, or gaming groups in a personal setting."
-Running this yourself or handing it to your table is squarely outside the license's reach; a public repo is not.

-This project ships in that position knowingly.
-If you build on it, make your own call.
-This is not legal advice.